MooersLab/pymolsnips/README.md

 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <h3 name="gedit"> gedit (Universal) </h3>

+[*gedit*](https://wiki.gnome.org/Apps/Gedit) is the GUI-based text editor developed by the GNU project.
+It is commonly found on Linux operating systems.
-[*gedit*](https://wiki.gnome.org/Apps/Gedit) is often available on the computers running Linux OS at national labs.
+It is often available on the computers running Linux OS at national labs.
 *gedit* provides an uncluttered GUI with access to the snippets through a pulldown menu or by a tab trigger.

 <A href=#FASTLINKS2>Return to list of editors above.</A>

 <details>
 <summary><b>Installing and using snippets with gedit</b></summary>

 The pymol.lang file has to be installed first.
 Download it form the geditpymolsnips folder.